 A single site license for Thrive Architect costs $ 67,00.
 That’s a one time fee, with unlimited lifetime updates!
 That price is right around the price of a themeforest theme like Avada, but in my opinion Thrive Architect offers a lot more value for money.
 They also offer multi-site licences for an even better price!

 There is a little catch though, and it’s called the Thrive Theme builder.
 With a theme builder, you can not only control your page content, but also build your own header, footer, blog template, archive template, WooCommerce template etc. That’s really cool!

 An important feature for theme builders is dynamic content, which means fields are populated with content from the database.
 That way, you can build a blog template and load the title, featured image and content for each blog post from the database.

-However, where other builders add the theme builder feature to their existing products, Thrive Themes will sell it as a seperate product – which will NOT include the Thrive Architect page builder.
-So you’ll have to buy Thrive Architect AND the Thrive Theme builder.
+However, where other builders add the theme builder feature to their existing products, Thrive Themes sells this as a separate product…

 Other Thrive products

 Like I said, there are more products in the Thrive stable.
 I already discussed the Thrive Theme Builder and Thrive Architect, but they also offer the following products: